khulnasoft-lab/design.khulnasoft.com/contents/content/voice-and-tone.md

 The copy for GitLab is clear and direct.
 We strike a balance between professional and friendly.
 We can empathize with users (such as celebrating completing all items on the To-Do List) while remaining respectful to the importance of their work.
 We are a trusted, friendly, helpful, and understanding coworker.

-We use [active voice]() as much as possible, and we write [from the customer perspective]().
-Because we are a casual friend, we use [contractions](https://docs.gitlab.com/ee/development/documentation/styleguide/index.html#contractions).
-However, we don't use [Latin abbreviations](https://docs.gitlab.com/ee/development/documentation/styleguide/#writing-for-localization).
+We use [active voice](https://docs.gitlab.com/ee/development/documentation/styleguide/#active-voice) as much as possible, and we write [from the customer perspective](https://docs.gitlab.com/ee/development/documentation/styleguide/#customer-perspective).
+We use [contractions](https://docs.gitlab.com/ee/development/documentation/styleguide/index.html#contractions), but we don't use [Latin abbreviations](https://docs.gitlab.com/ee/development/documentation/styleguide/#writing-for-localization).

 Guidance for UI text is similar to guidance for the product documentation.
 You can find guidance for text on the page for each component.
 Additional guidance is also available in the following sections on this page.